jschm42/talkforgeai/README.md

 - Multi-user support with access control for the features of each Persona, allowing for the assignment and sharing of Personas among users.
 - Image interpretation, initially supported by Huggingface models.
 - Reading and evaluating web links.
+- Upload of files to be interpreted by the AI (PDF, TXT, etc.)
+- Support for DALL-E 3 (as soon as API will be available)
 - Memory feature to store critical information in the database and retrieve it as needed, allowing for the persistence of information beyond the maximum token limit.
 - Function support for tasks such as sending emails, querying calendar data, etc.